Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Results

 \subsection{Dependency ratios}

-\ Figure~\ref{fig:workers_retirees}a displays the relationship between the working-age group (ages 15--65) and the remaining population (children and elderly).
-Their ratio (solid line) exhibits a large dip from 2001 to 2011, caused by the simultaneous decrease in the fertility rate and the influx of EU workers.
-The same mechanism explains the flattening of the old age dependency ratio (of retirement-age to working-age persons) in this period (dashed line).
+Figure~\ref{fig:workers_retirees}a displays the relationship between dependents (children and elderly) and the working-age group (ages 15-64).
+Their proportion, i.e.~the dependency ratio (solid line, left axis), exhibits a large dip from 2001 to 2011, caused by the simultaneous decrease in the fertility rate and the influx of EU workers.
+The latter also explains the flattening of the old age dependency ratio (of retirement-age to working-age persons; dashed line, right axis) in this period.
 After the influx subsides, and the female EU immigrants start having children, both curves pick up their previous upward trends.
-From 2016 onwards, the scenarios fan out, depicting differences between the migration patterns: Remain scenarios anticipate lower ratios than Brexit ones.
-All curves flatten around 2036 reflecting the children born during the post-2004 `baby boom' entering the workforce.
+From 2019 onwards, the scenarios fan out, depicting differences between the migration patterns: Remain scenarios yield lower ratios than Brexit ones, in particular the dependency ratio ranges from a low of 0.62 under the ``2nd enlargement'' scenario to a high of 0.65 under the ``Exodus'' scenario in 2041, whereas the old-age dependency ratio from 0.34 to 0.38.
+All curves flatten after 2036, when ``baby boomers'' (see Sec.\,\ref{sec:women-reproductive}) enter the workforce.

-The divergence between the analysed scenarios is driven by changes in the number of working age EU immigrants.
-As indicated in Fig.~\ref{fig:workers_retirees}b, it is expected to double in Remain scenarios, maintain its current level under the Amicable parting, and halve in the radical Brexit cases by 2036.
-At the same time, the proportions of the considered age groups will persist, apart from a slight growth of the 65+ group.
-Population ageing, responsible for the overall growth of dependency ratios, is also observed in the native British group.
+The divergence between the analysed scenarios is mainly driven by working-age EU immigrants (see Fig.\,\ref{fig:workers_retirees}b).
+From 2016 to 2036, their number doubles if E\&W remains in the EU, maintains a similar level after ``Soft Brexit'', and almost halves in the radical Brexit scenarios.
+The number of children of EU immigrants grows proportionately to the working-age group in Remain scenarios, but it shrinks faster than this group after Brexit as a result of the reduced inflow of young EU immigrant women; all scenarios predict a similar size of the elderly group through 2036.

+Comparing the proportions of age groups in Fig.\,\ref{fig:workers_retirees}b shows that the EU immigrant population is characterised by lower dependency ratios than the native British one.
+The continued ageing of the latter (see Sec.\,\ref{sec:median-age}) additionally contributes to the overall growth of dependency ratios in the total E\&W population.